xbeat/Machine-Learning/README.md

 Pandas provides robust functionality for reading structured data from various file formats.
 Its read\_csv() function offers extensive customization through parameters like delimiter, encoding, and handling of missing values, making it ideal for processing large CSV datasets efficiently.

+## Precision vs. Recall The Delicate Balance in Machine Learning

+Understanding Precision in Classification

+Precision measures the accuracy of positive predictions by calculating the ratio of true positives to all positive predictions.
+It's crucial in applications where false positives are costly, such as spam detection or fraud identification systems where wrongly flagging legitimate cases has significant consequences.

 ## Ensemble Learning Techniques in Python

 Introduction to Ensemble Learning in Sequence